Ceratopteris thalictroides: Culinary

-Fronds are cooked and eaten as a vegetable in Madagascar, New Guinea, and Vietnam, and raw as a salad in Micronesia..
+The fronds are cooked and eaten as a vegetable in Madagascar and Swaziland, New Guinea, Nepal, and Vietnam, and other parts of Asia.
 It has been used similarly to watercress.
 In Malaysia and Japan, uncurled fronds have been used in salads.
-However, the plant is believed to contain carcinogenic chemicals.
+Some ferns are potentially carcinogenic when eaten; this may be the case in Ceratopteris thalictroides.

 Other

-Ceratopteris t. is widely used as an aquarium plant, and is prized for its versatility, being used both as a floating plant and a plant that can be rooted in the substrate.
+C. thalictroides is widely used as an aquarium plant, and is prized for its versatility, being used both as a floating plant and a plant that can be rooted in the substrate.

-The plant can be used as manure for rice.
+The plant can be used as green manure for rice.

-Ceratopteris t. is used medicinally as a poultice for dermatological issues in Malaysia and the Philippines.
+C. thalictroides is used medicinally as a poultice for dermatological issues in Malaysia and the Philippines.
 In China, it's applied to wounds to stop bleeding.

 In the Sepik region of New Guinea, fronds are used as a personal decoration.

 Cultivation

 It grows best in soil with a pH reading of 5-9 and in very high amounts of light.
 It usually grows quickly.

-Ceratopteris t. can benefit (like all aquatic plants) from the addition of CO2.
+C. thalictroides can benefit (like all aquatic plants) from the addition of CO2.
 The plant's reproductive technique is similar to other ferns.
 Small adventitious plantlets are grown on the mother plant and are then released when ready.

 It can provide useful shade to shyer fish and small fry.
 The dense roots are said to take nutrients out of the water, helping to prevent the growth of algae.